HomeDing/homeding.github.io/elements/color.md

 tags: ["Element"]
 description: Support Color values for light controlling elements.
 excerpt: >
-  The Color Element allows defining a value for a light emitting element using the xRRGGBB or xWWRRGGBB format by providing a special UI.
+  The Color Element allows controlling a value for a light emitting element using the color values in the xrrggbb or xwwrrggbb format and brightness 0..100.
+  A special Web UI is available.
 ---

 # {{data.title}}